 As mentioned in a previous post (here), because of the upcoming film adaptation of Stephen King‘s IT, I had the “itch” to get back into reading more.
 Specifically, I wanted to dive into the IT, as well as a few other King books.
 I have been a fan of King’s since I was a kid, not because of his books but, rather, because of his films!
 I know, I know – most of the novel adaptations do not live up to their literary predecessors but, I was a kid, and anyone deemed the master of horror gets a thumbs up from me all (most) of the time!
 Besides, can we say that all the adaptations were subpar?
-What with: Salem’s Lot, The Langoliers, Pet Sematary, Carrie, Christine, Firestarter, The Mist, Silver Bullet, Thinner, The Stand and The Shining (although Kubrick certainly took liberties)?
+What with Salem’s Lot, The Langoliers, Pet Sematary, Carrie, Christine, Firestarter, The Mist, Silver Bullet, Thinner, The Stand and The Shining (although Kubrick certainly took liberties)?
 I guess the answer to this question can be an astounding, Yes!
-With the exception of Joyland, On Writing, and Nightshift, which featured probably my favorite Stephen king shorts, “The Boogyman“, (none of which had feature film adaptations) I can’t really say much to the film/TV adaptations compared to the novel/novella.
-These are the only King books that I’ve actually read despite the paperback versions of Blaze, Joyland, The Colorado Kid, Salem’s Lot, Night Shift, Different Seasons and Pet Sematary sitting on my shelf (or in a box) for years!
+Except for Joyland, On Writing, and Nightshift, which featured probably my favorite Stephen King shorts, “The Boogyman“, (none of which had feature film adaptations) I can’t say much to the film/TV adaptations compared to the novel/novella.
+These are the only King books that I’ve read despite the paperback versions of Blaze, Joyland, The Colorado Kid, Salem’s Lot, Night Shift, Different Seasons and Pet Sematary sitting on my shelf (or in a box) for years!
 All that is about to change.

 The task, getting through IT, was more than an accomplishment and, by God, I did it (pats self on the back)!
-The answer to the unasked, but inevitable question that one may get is, was it worth it?
+The answer to the unasked, but the inevitable question that one may get is, was it worth it?
 Absolutely!
 I’m not even going to give a review of this one as there is a lot to digest… A LOT!
 And, I will say that, while it was a pleasant read, it was not an easy one.
 Again, over 1100 pages!
 Add to that, a plethora of well-written characters as well as different timelines.
-To say too much about the story is teetering into “spoiler” territory so I will not even entertain it.
+To say too much about the story is teetering into “spoiler” territory, so I will not even entertain it.

 I knew nothing of the novel at the time and remembered being sorely disappointed in the conclusion of the mini-series.
 I had lost all interest in IT.
-It took me 27 years to revisit the story, what with the hype of the upcoming film in September of 2017, so that I may get a better grasp as to what it is really all about.
+It took me 27 years to revisit the story, what with the hype of the upcoming film in September of 2017, so that I may get a better grasp as to what it is all about.
 And, frankly, I am still trying to digest all of it a few days after finishing it.
 To say that the book had a profound effect on me would be an understatement.
 I had the same feeling after I finished reading King’s On Writing which resonates with me to this day.
 It is with King’s words, emotions and experiences as told in On Writing that I hold dear and close as if the author were speaking to me.
 To an extent, I can say the same with IT.
-Bill, Bev, Ben, Eddie, Rich and Mike all left an impact with me as I felt that these are characters that I could relate too one way or another.
-They were the kind of kids I would have hung out with and be a part of when I was a kid – “The Loser’s Club“.
+Bill, Bev, Ben, Eddie, Rich and Mike all left an impact on me as I felt that these are characters that I could relate to one way or another.
+They were the kind of chums I would have hung out with and be a part of when I was a kid – “The Loser’s Club.”
 They were my friends!